nickjackolaisen/BusinessInitiaitive/_posts/partnership/2023-06-29-partnership_advantages.md

 ## 1. Standardized Partnership Agreement: The UPA

-The [UPA (Uniform Partnership Act)](https://www.uniformlaws.org/HigherLogic/System/DownloadDocumentFile.ashx?DocumentFileKey=a247672a-63c0-493c-94f2-4f53ad58c1b2&forceDialog=0) is the Partnership rulebook.
+The <a href="https://www.uniformlaws.org/HigherLogic/System/DownloadDocumentFile.ashx?DocumentFileKey=a247672a-63c0-493c-94f2-4f53ad58c1b2&forceDialog=0" target="_blank">UPA (Uniform Partnership Act)</a> is the Partnership rulebook.

 The vast majority of States accept this document as a legally binding, standardized Partnership Agreement.